 Probably the best way to get to Valletta is by ferry.
 There are ferries that leave from Sliema and Bormla (one of the Three Cities) every half hour.
 Both journies only take about five minutes and the views from the harbour are unbeatable.
 The adult price for a one-way ticket is €1.50 and it costs €2.80 for a return ticket.

 Valletta itself is very small and, while you are there, you will only really need to get around on foot.
 While the city is hilly, it is only 1 kilometre at its widest point so you will never be walking uphill for long.
+There is also much of Valletta that is completely pedestrianised which means that it is a walker’s dream and makes it even easier to get lost while exploring this small city on foot.

 One Day in Valletta Itinerary